samkeen/kohana-simple-REST/README.md

 ### Example Routes

-This is a simple Kohana, module so place it in you module dir, then enable it in bootstrap.php
+This is a simple Kohana, module so place it in you module dir.
+This can be done by simply copying the few files or as a git submodule:

+`git submodule add git@github.com:samkeen/kohana-simple-REST.git modules/simple_rest`

+Then enable it in bootstrap.php

 ```php
 <?php